FalonStrada/AutomationExercises/README.md

 In this repository, you will find:

 - Automation scripts and test cases for different workflows in AutomationExercise.
 - Examples of common automation practices, such as login testing, product navigation, and order checkout.
 DISCLAIMER!
-Login with an existing user has not been included, the page does not allow it and doesn't provide a predetermined one for testing purposes.
+Login with an existing user has not been included, the page does not allow it, and doesn't provide a predetermined one for testing purposes.

 ## Contributions